giacomosepe/giac-congo-theme/content/_index.md

 title: Giacomo Sepe | Solutions that help improve copywriting
 ---

-Solutions and services that support managers and business owners who want to improve or build stronger relationships with clients, partners, and investors
+Solutions and services that support managers and business owners who want to improve or build personalized relationships with clients, partners, and investors

 <!-- In the past 10 years focused solely on providing tools and servives to companies who want to develop digital and media assets.